 You will need to meet certain requirements if you want to qualify for Supplemental Nutrition Assistance Program (SNAP), the government-based food assistance program.
 The requirements can change from state to state.
 To qualify for benefits you will need to meet income requirements for food stamps, as well as citizenship and residency requirements.
 If you don’t meet the requirements, you will probably be rejected or your household will be denied assistance.
 If you want to learn how to qualify and what factors are considered to determine if you are eligible, read the sections below.

-Income Requirements for SNAP Benefits
+Learn About Income Requirements for SNAP Benefits

-Citizenship Requirements for SNAP Benefits
+Learn About Citizenship Requirements for SNAP Benefits

-Once an applicant can provide citizenship papers to qualify for food stamps benefits, he or she must then provide proof of state residency.
-As mentioned, how to qualify for food stamps as a resident varies by state.
-For example, while one state may accept a utility bill or a mortgage statement to prove residency, another may simply require a driver’s license or a state ID card with a current address listed.
-To qualify for SNAP in certain states, applicants should prepare more than one proof of residency document to ensure this requirement is properly met.
+After proving your citizenship status you will need proof of residency because qualifications can change from one state to another.
+For example, while one state may accept a utility bill or a mortgage statement to prove residency, another can just ask for a driver’s license or a state ID card with your current address.
+To qualify for SNAP in some states you will need to take more than one proof of residency to make sure you can meet the requirement.

-Other SNAP Eligibility Requirements You Must Meet
+Learn About Other SNAP Requirements You Must Meet

 Aside from income, citizenship and residency requirements, you will also need to meet other criteria.
 For example, to qualify for SNAP as an Able-Bodied Adult Without Dependents (ABAWD) you will need to prove you are training to get work or are studying.
 Requirements can change between states and so will the ways you can apply.
 The reason for these additional requirements is to motivate you to make more money, be self-sufficient and not need food assistance benefits.